ryancantrell321/QShield_v1.2_CLI/readme.md

 3. Open the folder named `qShield_v1.2`.
 4. Open `Windows Powershell/Windows Terminal/CMD` as `admin`
 5. `cd` into the directory you extracted the folder to.
 Example: `cd D:\Backups\qShield_v1.2`
+6. Type in the following `pip install -r requirements.txt` and press `Enter`
-6. Type in the following `python main.py` and press `Enter`
+7. Type in the following `python main.py` and press `Enter`
-7. Enjoy.
+8. Enjoy.

 #### Note: If you are not interested in such heavy technicalities, please check Method 2 and 3